nicad49/CalendarMute/README.md

 In "No interruption" mode, even alarms will be muted, which might not be the desired behavior (configuring your priority mode is probably a better option).

-#### Can you add this/fix that ?
-I used this app when I was in college, but I have now graduated and I do not need it anymore.
-Working on an app that you do not use, and does not get you any money is not very interesting.
-Which is why I decided to release it under GNU GPL: if you need something fixed, you can do it yourself, or contact your nearest geek !

-If you find a bug, please submit it to the issue tracker on Github, so that someone can fix it.

-Note that I still plan to accept reasonable pull requests on github and release new versions on the Play Store if necessary.

-#### I have fixed something in the app, can you upload it to Google Play ?
-Please open a pull request on github; I will release the fixed version after approving it and leave you a thank note in the app description.

 #### What is the "Only busy events" option ?
 This was requested by a user a while ago: when creating an event in Google Calendar,